José Serrano (Ecuadorian politician)

 José Serrano Salgado (born 19 November 1970) is an Ecuadorian politician.
 He was President of the National Assembly between 14 May 2017 and 9 March 2018.
-He was Minister of the Interior from 13 May 2011 to 15 November 2016.
+He was Minister of the Interior from 13 May 2012 to 15 November 2016.
 He previously held other cabinet posts.

 Personal life

 José Serrano was born 19 November 1970 in Cuenca, Ecuador.
+He is a politician with a long career in the public sector, is a prominent political figure and human rights advocate.
+Raised in a family of lawyers, he is the seventh generation in his family to follow the legal profession, instilling in him a deep sense of justice, security, and human rights.

+He served as Interior Minister from May 2012 until November 2016. a period during which Ecuador’s homicide rate was reported to have declined sharply.
+His leadership in Ecuador's security sector earned him recognition, including the prestigious Drug Enforcement Administration recognition in 2016, for his vital contributions to the fight against international drug trafficking.
-He is a politician with a long career in the public sector.
-He served as Interior Minister from May 2013 until November 2016, so he was elected to head the list of candidates for the National Congress, being elected as the most voted nationwide with 39% by Alianza-Pais party followed by a right-wing political party CREO with the 15%.

-He served as a President of the National Congress of Ecuador from May 2017 until March 2018 after his dismissal by the National Congress, for alleged conspiracy.
+He was elected to head the list of candidates for the National Congress, being elected as the most voted nationwide with 39% by Alianza-Pais party followed by a right-wing political party CREO with the 15%.
+José Serrano served as President of the National Congress of Ecuador from May 2017 until March 2018.
+His removal from office did not follow any lawful procedure, but was instead the product of a political maneuver executed without constitutional authority, intended to obstruct his efforts to uncover corruption and crimes committed by political parties.
+Later, Serrano brought to light the involvement of the Albanian mafia and its connections to former President Guillermo Lasso.
+He also served as Alternate President of the Latin American Parliament (Parlatino) during his legislative career.

-During his tenure as Minister of the Interior (2012-2016) the homicide rate in Ecuador fell significantly, from 17.57 cases in 2010 to 6.41 cases in 2015 and closed 2016 with 5 cases per 100,000 inhabitants.
+During his tenure as Minister of the Interior (2012–2016) the homicide rate in Ecuador fell significantly, from 17.57 cases in 2010 to 6.41 cases in 2015 and closed 2016 with 5 cases per 100,000 inhabitants.

+In 2024, Serrano sought to expand his impact on Ecuador’s future by running for president, presenting a vision for a stronger, safer, and more just country.
+However, his candidacy was tragically cut short due to threats to his life, forcing him to step back from the race.
+Despite this, Serrano remains a resilient figure in Ecuadorian politics.

+On his X account, which has over 800,000 followers, Serrano frequently denounces organized crime and its links to corruption, and has become a consistent voice on security and governance issues in Ecuador.